7 Year End Financial Planning Considerations

 Check your income.
 Was your earned income lower than usual?
 Maybe you should consider converting Traditional IRA assets to Roth IRA assets.
 Need deductions?
-Consider making charitable contributions, or making additional deferrals in your workplace retirement plan.
+Can you beat the new (higher) standard deduction?
+Do you get insurance from the marketplace?
+Will credits be owed back?
+Do you need to consider making charitable contributions, or making additional deferrals in your workplace retirement plan?

 Lastly, talk to your financial planner.
 The financial planning process is about reviewing options and making sure your financial life is in concert with your goals.
 Life is never a straight line, so be sure you’re on track by talking with your planner before the year is through.
 If you aren’t currently engaged with a planner, consider giving us a call.
 We’re here to align your personal values, vision and wealth, and would be happy to chat.

 *Traditional IRA account owners should consider the tax ramifications, age and income restrictions in regards to executing a conversation from a Traditional IRA to a Roth IRA.
 The converted amount is generally subject to income taxation.